A poem

 I think it makes sense now, these waves of assault

-at my age folk often speak
+at my age folk often speak of,

-of business, of airing every thought out loud
+of business, of airing every thought out loud,

 I think of it, dear friend, as being besieged because